Tag: humor (Page 1 of 3)

 …The World Would Be Far Less Interesting

 Albany might not be one of the premier cities in the country, but it’s home.
-Here’s hoping our next arena football team fares a little better.
+Here’s hoping our next sports franchise fares a little better.

 Kyle A. Massa is a comedy author living somewhere in upstate New York with his wife, their daughter, and three wild animals.
 His published works include five books and several short stories.
 When he’s not writing, he enjoys reading, running, and drinking coffee.